xhenos/kodo/content/help/faq/application.md

 :::

 ## Tracking
-### How do I log in with Kitsu?
-To log in with Kitsu you need to use your email address as your username.

 ### Why can't I find manga in MAL's search results?
 You can search a manga from your MAL profile's list by searching in the following format: `my:<manga>`